-1. As supervisor of the 1998 Population Census of Cambodia, you are placed between the enumerator and the Commune Census Officer (Commune Chief).
+1. As supervisor of the 2008 Population Census of Cambodia, you are placed between the enumerator and the Commune Census Officer (Commune Chief).
 You are responsible for the work of the enumerators under your charge.
+EAs of your enumerators together form you Supervisor Circle.